cakejelly/layer-api/README.md

 If you want to learn more, check out the [official documentation](https://developer.layer.com/docs/platform).

+See [here](https://github.com/cakejelly/ruby-platform-implementation) for a sample API implementation using this gem and [Grape](https://github.com/intridea/grape)

 ## Installation

 Add this line to your application's Gemfile: